General Synthetic-Powered Inference: Discussion

 \section{Discussion}

-This work introduces \gespi, a general wrapper for statistical inference that safely leverages synthetic data while preserving distribution-free, finite-sample guarantees.
-Extensive experiments across different applications show that \gespi adapts automatically to data quality: it yields substantial gains when synthetic data are useful, but never underperforms the base method.
+This work introduces \gespi, a new paradigm for leveraging synthetic data in statistical inference while preserving distribution-free, finite-sample error rate control guarantees.
+Extensive experiments across different applications show that \gespi adapts automatically to the synthetic data quality: it yields substantial gains when synthetic data are useful, but never underperforms the base method.
 One limitation is that the power gain depends on the quality of the synthetic data.
 A promising future direction is to develop adaptive methods for selecting synthetic data to further enhance statistical power.